-Moreover, New Belgium Brewing Company is a leading pioneer in terms of environmental friendliness and corporate social responsibility.
+Moreover, New Belgium Brewing Company is a leading pioneer in environmental friendliness and corporate social responsibility.

-Furthermore, a visit to the New Belgium Brewing Company is one of the most enjoyable things you can do in Colorado.
+Furthermore, visiting the New Belgium Brewing Company is one of the most enjoyable things you can do in Colorado.

 Get a chance to sample the best beer in Colorado from the New Belgium Brewing Company!